dsaleb/Control-your-Garage-Door-with-Alexa-and-Ubi-mobile-app-using-ESP8266/README.md

-#Arduino Esp8266 Alexa Wemo switch emulator

-This project is completly based on the [forked repo](https://github.com/kakopappa/arduino-esp8266-alexa-multiple-wemo-switch), all the hard work was done by kakopappa.
-I just reworked their code to make it consumable as a Arduino library so it could be easily pulled into other projects.
+#Control your Garage Door with Alexa and Ubi mobile app using ESP8266

+This project will use the wemos d1 mini and 2 channel relay to control a 2 car garage using Alexa and Ubi mobile app.

+Parts you need:

+WeMos D1-mini ($6.00)

+2 Channel mechanical Relay ($5.60)

+How to use:

+1. Download the code
+2. Open file in the Arduino editor.
+3. Change the WI-FI settings.
+4. Rename/Define callbacks (ex. right garage door) Note: don't use Cap letters.
+5. Flash and Enjoy

-This library enables your esp8266 to simulate a Belkin Wemo switch.
+This project is based on the [forked repo](https://github.com/kakopappa/arduino-esp8266-alexa-multiple-wemo-switch), This library enables your esp8266 to simulate a Belkin Wemo switch.
 It can be discovered as a device by your Amazon Echo/Dot on the Smart home section.
-It supports calling the emulated device a custom name e.g. "Alexa, turn off test lights", where test lights is the custom name

-The library supports emulating up to 14 switches using 1 ESP8266 chip.

-## Installing

-The downloaded code can be included as a new library into the IDE selecting the menu:

-     Sketch / include Library / Add .Zip library

-Restart the Arduino IDE and follow the examples located at

-     File -> Examples -> Esp8266AlexaWemoEmulator